sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

 readtime: 5
 ---

 The easiest way to get a Site Stacker installation up and running on your local machine is by using [Docker](https://www.docker.com).

-This guide is intended for all three major platforms: Mac OS, Windows and Linux.
+> Important: At this point this only works on Linux due to the fact that Docker doesn't run natively on Windows and macOS.

 ## Start Site Stacker